mistidinzy/ReadingNotes/README.md

 ## About Me
 **My name is Misti Dawn Dinzy.** I'm 28 years old, born and raised in Cedar Rapids, Iowa.
 I'm currently a student, exploring opportunities to find my \"niche" in the world.
-My passions are in animal rescue, all forms of art, organization and yoga.
+My passions are in animal rescue, all forms of art, organization, reading and yoga.
 I'm very excited and grateful to exist at the same time as this ever-changing digital world, where we can reach others all over the world and create great things together.
 Nice to meet you! ☀️